-ProPrintingTM turns simulation results into a comprehensive "presentation" report of vehicle-test data.
+When ProToolsTM have been activated (see page 74 for more information on optional-feature activation), ProPrintingTM options are available that turn simulation results into a comprehensive "presentation" report of vehicle-test data.
 ProPrintingTM features include special page graphics, a cover page with the name and address of your business (or your personal name and address) and logo, a table of contents, optional text printed at the bottom of each page (can be a disclaimer, copyright notice or any other text you wish), optional "full" or "mini" glossaries, and a complete listing of all test data and results.
-This full-color report is built within the DragSim5 and delivered to your default Internet browser (e.g., Microsoft Internet ExplorerTM) for on-screen display and printing.
-To view a multiple-page print preview of this report, select ProPrint Preview from within the DragSim5, then select Print Preview from within your browser.
+This full-color report is built within the DragSim and delivered to your default Internet browser (e.g., Microsoft Internet ExplorerTM) for onscreen display and printing.
+To view a multiple-page print preview of this report, select ProPrint Preview from within the DragSim, then select Print Preview from within your browser.